 Whether you’re a planner by nature or a fly by the seat of your pants type of traveller, now is the time to give that next trip some thought.
 You probably already know where you’re going but where do those in the know say you absolutely have to eat when you get there?
 Where’s the best G&T in Barcelona and which beach in Barbados has the best snorkelling?
-Hit up TimeOut and Culture Trip, buy that travel magazine (let’s keep them on the shelves!), scour the internet high and low, all in the name of planning the perfect trip.
+Hit up TimeOut and Culture Trip, take a look at our blog, buy that travel magazine (let’s keep them on the shelves!), scour the internet high and low, all in the name of planning the perfect trip.

 Watch a foreign film

-Unless you have spent the last few months hidden beneath a rock – in which case, hey you social distancing pro, any tips? – you’ll be aware of Parasite, the Korean film that scooped four Oscars.
 Foreign films divide opinion, you either love them or hate the idea of reading your movie, but there are few better ways to immerse yourself in a place without being there.
 The Untouchables isn’t just a moving tale of an unusual friendship, it’s a chance to see Paris in all its glory without leaving your living room.
 L’Auberge Espagnole is Barcelona on show, while La Dolce Vita paints such a sweet picture of life in Rome, it coined the term we know today.

 Cook your way around the world